 At the forefront of Beverly Hills media and politics for close to 20 years, Publisher & CEO Josh Gross launched Beverly Hills Weekly in 1999.
 The newspaper covers the City of Beverly Hills, the Beverly Hills Unified School District, and the surrounding communities of Beverlywood and Los Angeles.
 Beverly Hills Weekly is adjudicated as a newspaper of general circulation for the City of Beverly Hills and the County of Los Angeles.

 A Beverly Hills native, Josh is a graduate of Beverly Vista School, Beverly Hills High School, UCLA (B.A., History), and Loyola Law School (J.D.)
-As an attorney, he is admitted to the bar in Washington DC, the US Tax Court, and the US Supreme Court.
+As an attorney, he is admitted to the bar in Washington DC, the US Tax Court, the U.S. Court of Federal Claims and the US Supreme Court.

 Josh is frequently in demand as a television and radio commentator, focusing on the subjects of local and state politics, campaigns, entertainment, public education, real estate, and all things Beverly Hills.
 Past appearances include media outlets such as CNN, KIRN, WUST, USA Today, and many others.